rice-hiroko/drudder/README.md

 ## Motivation

-**docker-rudder** is a tool which operates on top of docker and docker-compose.
+**drudder** is a tool which operates on top of docker and docker-compose to introduce a simpler and more powerful API.
 It doesn't add any notable new features (other than btrfs snapshot handling): instead it tries to offer a well-thought-out interface to simplify all the required daily tasks needed for managing your docker containers.

-It unifies some tasks requiring multiple commands with the regular docker interfaces in single quick commands with sensible defaults and satefy checks.
+**drudder** is not a fully fledged orchestration tool and is mainly useful if you have a single smaller production server where all software runs on.
+If you want to control a huge docker cloud on multiple physical machines, go elsewhere.

 ## Features